 When to Select Beans, Extracts, Powders, Pastes, Sugars or a Caviar

 This information will help you make the best choice when selecting vanilla.
 You should select the specific vanilla based on your needs.
-Selecting the right vanilla will help you save money and avoid waste.
-Vanilla is generally sold in the following manner:
+This will help you save money and avoid waste.
+Vanilla is generally sold in the following forms:

 - Whole Grade A Vanilla Beans